How to open and close Unpoly layer

 Telling the server that the form is automatically submitted

-The trick here is to pass a parameter to the form before it was submitted.
+The trick here is to pass a parameter to the form before it is submitted.
 This can be done using Unpoly up.on() function that will be called on up:form:submit event.
 We check that event.target.name is another_field and set the parameter to pass.
 (If the user hits the submit button, then event.target is the submit button.)

 up.on('up:form:submit', function(event) {